flutter/flutter/README.md

 upgrade` command).
 We can used to develop new apps.

+We can develop apps for web , iOS, Android using flutter.

 ## About Flutter
 We think Flutter will help you create beautiful, fast apps, with a productive, extensible and open development model, whether you're targeting iOS or Android,